technomancy/bussard/spoilers/outline.md

 all, but it fits the facts as they know them.
 Nari still doesn't have access to systems beyond Terran/Sol/Tana.

-* Nari starts to try to find Venantius, but it will take a while
-* She helps you decrypt the rot13 journal
+* Nari helps you decrypt the rot13 journal (mission: decrypt)
  * The one that records when Traxus first contacts you
+* Whether you succeed or not with the rot13, she eventually forwards you a message about connecting to subnet where you can find more (message: subnet.msg)
+* Once you get on subnet, Nari sends out feelers that lead here eventually to Covoti.

-* Venantius's mother worked on the machine consciousness project (not Bohk team)
+* Covoti's mother worked on the machine consciousness project (not Bohk team)
 * Track him down, find out about the connection between MC project and spacetime junction
  * And that the spacetime junction was the goal of Traxus at one point
 * Somehow you recruit Clay Dorath